 In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the Library's progress in funding its obligation to provide benefits to its employees and budgetary comparison schedule for the General Fund.
-Required supplementary information can be found on pages 41 - 45 of this report.

 The combining statements referred to earlier in connection with nonmajor governmental funds are presented immediately following the required supplementary information on budgetary comparison schedule for the General Fund.
-Individual fund schedules can be found on pages 46 - 49 of this report.